Adamskoullos/TraderDashboards/README.md

 - **Milestone:** Home & Contact page content and structure in place

 ### Sprint 5 - Adding call-to-action functionality and element transitions
-- [ ] Home page hero section subscribe button to transition in from the left on page load
+- [ ] Add the email form on the contact page
+- [ ] Add Google maps to contact page
-- [ ] Contact section at the bottom of the home page to transition in from the bottom on scroll
+- [ ] Transition on scroll the introduction rows
-- [ ] Work out how best to receive emails or at least collect contact details from visitors by leveraging a free 3rd party back end
-- [ ] Adding either mailchimp form to home page hero modal form section or the google sheets option (to be worked out at this time)
-- [ ] Add the same solution from the above to the email form on the contact page
+- [ ] Home page subscribe button to transition in from the left on page load
 - [ ] Validate HTML and CSS
 - [ ] Confirm all hmtl and css code is clearly organised with comments
 - [ ] Make sure all 3rd party code is labelled with comments and any credits complete
-- **Milestone:** Call-to-action elements functional and appear in front of the visitor in the natural flow of content
+- **Milestone:** Website complete

 ## Bugs & Solutions: